canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

     I am marking the verification done for this SRU.
     ```
-    Change the tags on the bug from `verification-needed` to `verification-done` (including the verification tags for each ubuntu release).
+    Change the tags on the bug from `verification-needed` to `verification-done` (including the verification tags for each Ubuntu release).

     e.
-For any other related Launchpad bugs that are fixed in this release.
-Perform the verification steps necessary for those bugs and mark them `verification-done` as needed.
+For any other related Launchpad bugs that are fixed in this release, perform the verification steps necessary for those bugs and mark them `verification-done` as needed.
 This will likely involve following the test steps, but instead of adding the staging PPA, enabling -proposed.

     f.
 Once all SRU bugs are tagged as `verification*-done`, all SRU-bugs should be listed as green in [the pending_sru page](https://people.canonical.com/~ubuntu-archive/pending-sru.html).

     g.
-After the pending sru page says that ubuntu-advantage-tools has been in proposed for 7 days, it is now time to ping the [current SRU vanguard](https://wiki.ubuntu.com/StableReleaseUpdates#Publishing) for acceptance of ubuntu-advantage-tools into -updates.
+After the pending SRU page says that ubuntu-advantage-tools has been in proposed for 7 days, it is now time to ping the [current SRU vanguard](https://wiki.ubuntu.com/StableReleaseUpdates#Publishing) for acceptance of ubuntu-advantage-tools into -updates.

     h.
-Check `rmadison ubuntu-advantage-tools` for updated version in -updates
+Check `rmadison ubuntu-advantage-tools` for updated version in -updates.
       * Also actually check that the packages are accessible in a container and updating the package.

 ## III.
-Post-release Updates
+Post-release updates

-1. Ensure the version tag is correct on github.
+1. Ensure the version tag is correct on GitHub.
 The `version` git tag should point to the commit that was released as that version to ubuntu -updates.
 If changes were made in response to feedback during the release process, the tag may have to be moved.
-2. Bring in any changes that were made to the release branch into `main` via PR (e.g. Changelog edits).
+2. Bring in any changes that were made to the release branch into `main` via PR (e.g., changelog edits).
 3. Move any scripts added in `sru/` to a new folder in `sru/_archive` for the release.
 4. Tell CPC that there is a new version of `ubuntu-advantage-tools` in -updates for all series.